by John Ellis

 The colonists had landed on their final argument.
 And that about-face allowed them to then claim that the English constitution didn’t allow the King to tax them.
 The problem was that the King had never imposed a tax on them; Parliament had.
 To solve that problem – and you can check the colonists’ writings from before 1775 and after – they begin dismissing Parliament’s role in all this.
 Check the Declaration of Independence.
 Jefferson turned his ire on King George III.
 Famously, the text blurts, “The History of the present King of Great-Britain is a History of repeated Injuries and Usurpations, all having in direct Object the Establishment of an absolute Tyranny over these States.”
 That incredibly false statement – to the point of being a lie – is followed with the list of complaints that all begin with, “He has …”.
 Parliament barely gets a mention.
 A complete reversal from their bulk of their complaints beginning in 1765 and continuing through 1774.

 1775 also saw the colonists shift from talking about their rights as Englishmen under the English Constitution to suddenly talking about natural rights.
 I would love to dive into this, but for the sake of a growing word count, I’m going to leave it unexplored.
-I do believe that Christians who tout natural law should account for this shift in the founding fathers of America.
+I do believe that Christians who tout natural law should account for this shift in the founding fathers of America, though.

 This brings me back to Al Mohler’s exposition of the events leading up to the American Revolution.
 Mohler’s contention that the colonists were responding to the unlawful authority of King George III is based on a lie.
 The colonists only began talking about the King after they had been boxed into a corner regarding Parliament.
 And Mohler’s exposition is also based on a misunderstanding of what the colonists were doing.
 The colonists weren’t asking the King to save them from Parliament.
 They were blaming the King for Parliament’s actions and then insisting that the King didn’t have the constitutional right to make those actions and exercise that authority over them.
 They ended up playing a deceitful word game so as to trick the average colonists who weren’t actually affected by Parliament into siding with the colonial merchants who wanted to grow their economic empire.
 It wasn’t about freedom; it was about money.